The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Clean Your Equipment

-Coffee can leave behind oils and residue that build up over time and can impact the taste of your brew.
+Coffee can leave behind oils and residue that build up over time and impact the taste of your brew.
 Regularly cleaning your equipment can help maintain the pure taste of your coffee.

 Rinse the Filter